rollover the hotspots to check the conditions

 Although they are highly intelligent, Standard Poodles are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Standard Poodles are prone to include digestive problems such as gastric dilatation-volvulus (GDV or bloat); skin conditions such as sebaceous adenitis; immune disorders such as immune-mediated hemolytic anemia; eye problems such as cataracts; and hormonal deficiencies such as hypoadrenocorticism (Addison’s disease).

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Standard Poodle inherits more than just smarts, you’re covered.